SQL Mock Interview for Data Engineers

 Debugging is a skill that requires practice

 Your query returns 47 rows when the expected answer is 45.
-Where's the bug?
+Where is the bug?
 Is it the join creating duplicates?
 A missing WHERE filter?
 A window function partition issue?
 Debugging SQL requires a systematic process: check row counts at each step, examine join cardinality, verify GROUP BY granularity.
-You can't practice this process without running real queries against real data.
+You cannot practice this process without running real queries against real data.

 You start by selecting SQL as your domain and choosing a difficulty level.
-The simulator picks a question that matches your profile, weighted toward topics where you've historically performed worst.
-If your window function accuracy is 60% and your join accuracy is 85%, you'll see more window function questions.
+The simulator picks a question that matches your profile, weighted toward topics where you have historically performed worst.
+If your window function accuracy is 60% and your join accuracy is 85%, you will see more window function questions.

-When you submit, the grader checks your query against a range of edge cases: NULLs, empty tables, duplicates, and boundary values.
+When you submit, the evaluator checks your query against a range of edge cases: NULLs, empty tables, duplicates, and boundary values.
 You see which cases passed and which failed, with clear explanations of what went wrong.
-The grader also provides written feedback on performance, style, and best practices.
+The evaluator also provides written feedback on performance, style, and best practices.

 After the question, you see the optimal solution with a full walkthrough: why this approach works, what the common mistakes are, and how the query performs at scale.
 You also see how your solve time compares to the target for your difficulty level.
 All of this data feeds into your topic accuracy dashboard, which updates after every question.